 The Scalp Roller also stimulates blood flow to the hair follicles via direct scalp massage.
 The third action of the Skin & Scalp Roller is to gently exfoliate excess skin cells which accumulate in the hair follicles, contributing to hair follicle malnutrition and ultimately hair follicle failure and hair loss.

 Does it hurt?

-The needles of the Scalp Roller are long enough to assist in the penetration of stem cell products, but will not damage the scalp in anyway.
+The needles of the Scalp Roller are long enough to assist in the penetration of products, but will not damage the scalp in anyway.
 It is normal for the scalp to be a little sensitive when scalp rolling is first commenced, but most people report no problems after 1 week.
 We recommend using the Skin & Scalp Roller gently at first, increasing the pressure on the roller as the patient becomes accustomed to the sensation of scalp rolling.

 Can the Scalp Roller be used for women and as well as men?

 It can be safely used in women and it help in increasing the density as well new growth of hairs .

 There are no side effects and the whole treatment is totally painless and you can assume work immediately after the procedure .

 Can the Scalp Roller be used for other forms of Alopecia?

 Previously minoxidil is being used with roller but now this new product which does not have side effect of minoxidil is being used with better results . it can be used for any type of alopecia.
 The exact type of treatment will be assessed during the consultation and according the treatment is planned .